Samuel-The-Daya/Just-The-Docs-Template/docs/Remote-Repositories-And-Sub-Pages/Adding-Configuring-a-GitHub-Remote.md

 **Pull**: Fetch and merge changes from a repository into the current branch.
 Used to keep local repositories up to date with remote repository.

-**Clone**: May a full copy of a repository at its current state.
-Commonly use to make a copy of a remote repository to to a local repository.
+**Clone**: Make a full copy of a repository at its current state.
+Commonly used in collaborative projects to make a local copy of a remote repository.

 ## Adding Repositories to GitHub